warriorone/DevCamp/HOL/dotnet/01-developer-environment/README.md

     ![image](./media/2017-06-15_16_55_00.png)

 1. On the sign in screen, click `sign in`.
-Use the credentials you used earlier for your Office 365 trial subscription.
+Use your Proge-Software Office 365 credentials.

     > Depending on the version of the Windows image and Visual Studio, your start experience may vary: